Club / stadium contact for disabled supporters

 Accessible services & information

 The ticket office does have a hearing loop installed.
-Match commentaries are available via 12 headsets available from the main reception.
+Match commentaries are available via 14 headsets available from the main reception.
 Headsets should be returned to reception after the match.
-7 headsets can be pre booked and the other 5 are available on a first come basis.
-Facilities for assistance dogs are not available.
+7 headsets can be pre booked and the other 7 are available on a first come basis.
+Facilities for assistance dogs are available and the club would need to know in advance.
 The concourses do not have rest areas included.

 DSA Additional Information